ph2139a/Summative_1/README.md

 &nbsp;

 The branch can now be merged into main.
-The branch can be deleted as there is no further requirement at this time for development on the _feat-target-class-selection-dropdown branch_.
+At merge the branch can be deleted as there is no further requirement at this time for development on the _feat-target-class-selection-dropdown branch_.
 Should further development be required in future the branch can be restored via the Pull Requests menu.

 ![List of pull requests](images/pull_requests.png)